Friends Provident: The Century acquisition

-A central part of Tapscott’s strategy was to move FPI into general insurance but there were no powers to do so under the 1915 Act.
-However, there was nothing to prevent it investing in a company and in 1918 FPI’s life fund bought the Century Insurance Company of Edinburgh at a cost of £507,000, 15 per cent of the life fund’s assets.
+A central part of Tapscott's strategy was to move FPI into general insurance but there were no powers to do so under the Friends' Provident Institution Act 1915.
+However, there was nothing to prevent it investing in a company and in 1918 FPI's life fund bought the Century Insurance Company of Edinburgh at a cost of £507,000, 15 per cent of the life fund's assets.
 Century was founded in 1885, as Sickness and Accident Assurance but as the general insurance business expanded it changed its name to Century Insurance Co. in 1901.
-Unlike FPI, Century had well-established branches with five in Scotland, 13 in England, one in Wales and two in Ireland and these were intended to be the vehicle for FPI’s expansion.
+Unlike FPI, Century had well-established branches with five in Scotland, 13 in England, one in Wales and two in Ireland and these were intended to be the vehicle for FPI's expansion.
 Century had also developed significant overseas interests.
 By 1914, agencies had been opened in eight European countries, two in Australia and three in India.
 A shred underwriting agreement had also been made with Henry W Brown, which operated in most states of the United States.

 Following the Century acquisition, the FPI head office was moved from Bradford to Kingsway, London; the head office of Century remained in Edinburgh but its general insurance business was moved to London.
-The Century agents were used to expand FPI’s life business.
-In recognition of the changes, in 1920 the name of the Company was changed to Friends’ Provident and Century Life Office although legally Century remained owned by the FPI life fund.
+The Century agents were used to expand FPI's life business.
+In recognition of the changes, in 1920 the name of the company was changed to Friends' Provident and Century Life Office although legally Century remained owned by the FPI life fund.
 Apart from losses in marine insurance, the combined business made good progress.
 Through Century, the Pacific Coast Fire Company of Canada was also bought in 1920 and there was a further significant increase in the fire business when in 1926 it bought Liverpool Marine & General Insurance.
 The growth in business required larger premises and in 1928 a new office at 7 Leadenhall Street was bought.
-However, the expansion of Century’s business, particularly in North America was causing strains that would eventually lead to its disposal.
+However, the expansion of Century's business, particularly in North America was causing strains that would eventually lead to its disposal.